whl1729/note/computer/os/linux_startup_process.md

     - Can access files in some specific filesystems
     - Can execute code in a particular format

+4. EFI firmwares in general switch to protected mode within a few instructions of exiting processor reset.
+Switching to protected mode is done early on in the so-called "SEC Phase" of EFI firmware initialization.
+Technically, 32-bit and greater x86 processors don't even start in real mode proper, but in what is colloquially known as unreal mode.
+(The initial segment descriptor for the CS register does not describe the conventional real mode mapping and is what makes this "unreal".)

 ### EFI executables

 1. The UEFI spec defines an **executable format** and requires all UEFI firmwares be capable of executing code in this format.
 When you write a bootloader for native UEFI, you write in this format.